hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/guide/themes-and-palettes/index.md

 ## getThemeNames

-This function returns an array of strings containing the names of the themes on [Theme List](#theme-list).
+This function returns an array of strings containing the names of the themes on the theme list.

 ### Syntax